Apply for the Master of Laws (LLM)Apply Now

 - The thesis shall be assessed by at least two examiners, at least one of whom shall be external to the University.

-- h examiner shall supply a written report on the thesis and recommend a mark and grade on the basis of the thesis as submitted, and an overall result selected from the options as specified in clause (d) below.
+- Each examiner shall supply a written report on the thesis and recommend a mark and grade on the basis of the thesis as submitted, and an overall result selected from the options as specified in clause (e) below.

 - examiners may recommend that a thesis: